zachlatta/bark/README.md

 Bark
 ====

 A simple Twitter clone in Rails.
+Made with mhartle's fantastic Rails tutorial.